-The last year has been all about COVID-19, and as people, we learn to adapt, and to survive.
-The pandemic affected everything, starting from our lifestyles, up to fashion, culture, and even home décor.
-Haute couture pandemic trends continue to dominate, and here we are going to review some of the most noticeable ones.
+The last year has been all about COVID-19, and as people, we learn to adapt and survive.
+The pandemic affected everything, starting from our lifestyles to fashion, culture, and even home décor.
+Haute couture pandemic trends continue to dominate, and here we will review some of the most noticeable ones.

-Since the start of the coronavirus pandemic, wearing face masks has become mandatory in most countries around the world.
-The fashion industry took notice of this, and many high couture brands started producing their own masks that keep their customers safe while giving them that lux look.
+Since the start of the coronavirus pandemic, wearing face masks has become mandatory in most countries worldwide.
+The fashion industry noticed this, and many high couture brands started producing their own masks that keep their customers safe while giving them that lux look.

 One of the first brands that started producing luxury masks was the New York-based label La Ligne, founded by former Vogue editors Valerie Macaulay, Meredith Melling, and Molly Howard.